Alexander Anderson (physicist): Career

 In 1885, Anderson returned to Queen's College Galway, where he was appointed Professor of Natural Philosophy, a post he held until 1934.
 He was elected a Fellow of the Royal University of Ireland in 1886, and a Fellow of Sidney Sussex College, Cambridge, in 1891.
 He was appointed President of Queen's College Galway on the resignation of Professor W. J. M. Starkie in 1899.

-Anderson was conferred with an honorary L.L.D. by the University of Glasgow in 1901.
-He served as a Senator of both the Royal University of Ireland, and its successor, the National University of Ireland, and as a member of the Dublin Commissioners appointed under the Irish Universities Act of 1908.
+Anderson was conferred with an honorary LL.D. by the University of Glasgow in 1901.
+He served as a Senator of both the Royal University of Ireland, and its successor, the National University of Ireland, and as a member of the Dublin Commissioners appointed under the Irish Universities Act 1908.
 He was Vice-Chancellor of the National University of Ireland in 1915 and 1920.

 He retired as President of the College in 1934, and died in September 1936.

 Personal life

 Anderson married Miss Emily Binns, of Galway.
+His daughter, Emily Anderson, was a Professor of German, music historian and noted cryptanalyst.